Home Improvement Vocabulary Lesson: Remodeling Contract Terms

 The description of a project that includes in-depth details and describes the work to be completed.

 A list of materials, model numbers, features of appliances, colors, or other details that supplements the contract or other document detailing the scope of work.

 Minimum construction standards.
 Dictates that the work will be performed in accordance with set standards of the industry as established by professionals in the field.

 A General or Specialty contractor who works for another General contractor.
 Most general contractors will hire subcontractors that specialize in certain areas (electrical, plumbing, painting), to work on certain portions of a given project.

 The designer, architect, contractor, and/or subcontractors meet at the project site to evaluate the project and scope of work.

 Governmental specifications detailing how certain property may be used.
 Examples include commercial, residential, high-rise residential, single or multi-family homes, etc.

 MyHome Makes the NYC Renovation Process Easy

 The entire remodeling process is streamlined when you hire MyHome Design + Remodeling.
-We cover initial consultation to final walk-through and include everything in between.
+We cover the initial consultation to the final walk-through and include everything in between.
 Our outstanding warranty program will guarantee you feel happy and at ease when hiring our professional team.
 We have hundreds of referrals and thousands of happy clients.